jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 Visit https://emacs-eask.github.io/ for quickstart guide and full documentation.
 ```

 Now, you will see the project `my-elpa` has been created!
-Use `ls` command to see
+Use the `ls` command to see
-what's in project folder:
+what's in the project folder:

 ```
 root@6a52f76aff2d:/home/jenchieh/my-elpa# ls